 The first session goes for 1.5 hours, billed at 1.5 x the hourly rate.

 Subsequently, the average length of a session is one hour.

 Longer sessions can be arranged; these are charged at the hourly rate.
 Some people prefer 1.5 or 2 hour sessions.

 Couples sessions require 1.5 hours.
 Couples pay the same hourly rate as individuals.

 Session length is agreed before hand.
-Sometimes when the time is coming up, it may seem to me that more time is necessary for the session.
+Sometimes when the time is coming up, it may seem to either of us that more time is necessary for the session.
 If this is the case, i will suggest a renegotiation of the time boundaries for that session.